andrewt3000/MachineLearning/neuralNets.md

 Stochastic gradient descent (sgd) is a variation of gradient descent that uses a single randomly choosen example to make an update to the weights. sgd is more scalable than batch graident descent and is used more often in practice for large scale deep learning.
 It's random nature makes it unlikely to get stuck in a local minima.

 Mini batch gradient descent: Stochastic gradient descent that considers more than one randomly choosen example before making an update.
 Batch size is a hyperparmeter that determines how many training examples you consider before making a weight update.
 Typical values are factors of 2, such as 32 or 128.
+Values are typically in the range of 32-512.
 Larger batches are faster to train, but can cause overfitting and require more memory.
 Lower batch sizes are the opposite: slower to train, more regularized, and require less memory.

 #### Gradient Descent Optimization
 Momentum sgd is a variation that accelerates sgd, dampens oscillations, and helps skip over local minima and saddlepoints.
 It collects data on each update in a velocity vector to assist in calculating the gradient.
 The velocity matrix represents the momentum.
 Rho is a hyperparameter that represents the friction.
 Rho is in the range of 0 to 1.
 Typical values for rho are 0.9 and 0.99.